 We hope that any business making money in the legal industry, whether or not owned by lawyers, supports one or more legal or social justice charities.

-Access to educational & economic opportunities like apprenticeships + equity investment in startups.
+Seeks educational and economic opportunities such as apprenticeships + investment in startups.

-Defends human rights such as immigration, reproductive rights, LBGTQ rights, and disability rights.
+Defends human rights such as immigration, reproductive, LBGTQ, and disability rights.

-Provides the poor with access to justice and the courts; addresses consumer protection issues.
+Provide the poor with access to the courts; prosecute consumer protection cases.